Garrett P.I.: The Dead Man

 Garrett's partner, known only as the Dead Man, is a member of a very rare species called the Loghyr.
 About four hundred years before the events of Sweet Silver Blues, he was killed with a knife.
 However, a Loghyr's spirit can persist long after death, so his multiple minds are still functional, as are his formidable mental powers.

 Within a certain range of his corpse, the Dead Man is telepathic and telekinetic.
 He is able to communicate through direct mind contact, as well as read and control the minds of unwilling subjects.
 He can lift physical objects up to the size of a small person, perhaps larger.
 The full extent of his powers is uncertain, and Garrett suspects he can do far more than he lets on, but he is lazy and does not want to be made to use them more than is absolutely necessary.

-The Dead Man is also a deductive genius, often helping Garrett solve cases, though he prefers to give limited advice and force Garrett to solved things for himself.
+The Dead Man is also a deductive genius, often helping Garrett solve cases, though he prefers to give limited advice and force Garrett to solve things for himself.
 He entertains himself by running military simulations, putting "armies" of mind-controlled insects through maneuvers on the walls of his room.

-The Dead Man's body weighs about 450 pounds and, after Garrett purchases a house, has a room of his own in it.
-He is a little ragged around the edges where the vermin have pecked at him, but Loghyr flesh corrupts extremely slowly.
+The Dead Man's body weighs about 450 pounds and, after Garrett purchases a house, has a room of its own in it.
+The Dead Man is a little ragged around the edges where the vermin have pecked at him, but Loghyr flesh corrupts extremely slowly.
 Despite being dead, he does have to "sleep", occasionally for weeks and even months at a time, to restore his energy.

 The Dead Man and Garrett are friends as well as business partners.

 The Dead Man first appears in Sweet Silver Blues.